Introduction To ESG Metrics and Analysis

 Audible Narration

-Contrary to most financial datasets that are measured in numerical values, ESG metrics include both qualitative and quantitative data.
+Contrary to most financial datasets that are measured in numerical values, measurements of ESG include both qualitative and quantitative data.

 Qualitative ESG metrics are blocks of text that describe the actions, strategies, qualities, processes, and characteristics of a company.
 Since these cannot be measured numerically, they are usually hard to collect and analyze.